Olorunife/notesapp/README.md

 I deployed a React application in the AWS Cloud by integrating with GitHub and using AWS Amplify.
 With AWS Amplify, I can continuously deploy your application in the Cloud and host it on a globally available CDN.

+I created a simple full-stack web application using AWS Amplify.
+Amplify offers a Git-based CI/CD workflow for building, deploying, and hosting single-page web applications or static sites with serverless backends.

+Set up the React environment
+In a new terminal window, run the following command to use Vite to create a React application:

+npm create vite@latest notesapp -- --template react cd notesapp npm install npm run dev

 <<<<<<< HEAD
 # React + Vite